What Is the Difference Between Acute and Chronic Pain?

 Does Exercise Help Chronic Pain?

 Exercise can affect pain on multiple physiologic levels, making it an ideal treatment modality.
 Exercise can improve aerobic capacity, strength, and flexibility.
 This combination can lead to increased functional capacity over time.
 Exercise itself can alter pain perception, inducing hypoalgesia to new pain stimuli following both aerobic and strength training.In individuals with chronic pain, this is best demonstrated at low- to moderate-intensity training.
 Exercise is also known to have effects centrally, improving sleep and depressive symptoms.
 These symptoms commonly coexist with chronic pain and impact pain perception, making them excellent targets for treatment.
+Overall, physical activity has been shown to have “few adverse events” and to “improve pain severity and physical function, and consequently quality of life”.

 Are Some Exercises Particularly Good for People with Chronic Pain?

 Overall there is no best exercise program for patients with chronic pain.
 There is no evidence that one exercise program is superior to another.
 Because of this, it is most important to consider a patients current functional status and interests when making recommendations.
 Physical activity recommendations should be individualized.
+In addition, physical activity that is practiced long-term and consistently has been shown to yield the greatest improvement in chronic pain.

 Yoga and tai chi are excellent exercises to consider for patients with chronic pain.
 Both can be done in a gentle manner and include important mind-body aspects, which can have added benefits.
 There are research studies showing positive outcomes with yoga as a treatment for chronic low back pain, rheumatoid arthritis, and chronic headaches.